clean-code-craft-tcq-1/reimagined-design-patterns-ARULPRIYAM30/README.md

  **Example :** ‘Wearing Clothes’ is a good example to understand this design pattern.
 So in winters, if you are feeling too cold you simply wrap yourself using a sweater.
 Even after wearing a sweater you are feeling cold, so you can wrap jacket around you.
 Now suppose it starts raining so you can put raincoat on.
 So usually we don’t wear these clothes, if we don’t need them we can easily remove them.
 So basically you are wrapping yourself with clothes according to weather requirement similarly decorator design pattern allows to add new functionality at runtime without disturbing the existing structure of the object.It solves the problem to add behavior or state to individual object at runtime.
 Inheritance is not feasible because it is static and applies to an entire class.

+**Advantage :**
-**Advantage :** It is flexible than inheritance because inheritance adds responsibility at compile time but decorator pattern adds at run time.
+1. It is flexible than inheritance because inheritance adds responsibility at compile time but decorator pattern adds at run time.
+2. Expansion of function of classes without inheritance

+**Disadvantage :**
-**Disadvantage :** High complexity of software (especially decorator interface)
+1. High complexity of software (especially decorator interface).
+2. High number of objects should be used for creation so not friendly to use.

 ### Prototype Design Pattern
 **Basic Idea** is to create a new object from the existing object that means it clone the existing object into a new object with its data in it.
 It avoids the expensive operation of the creation of a new object.
 This pattern mostly used when object creation is an expensive operation.
 It is also a creational design pattern.